Miranda Rylance ` B.A. Hons (Psych), MSW, RSW – Owner and Psychotherapist

 Michelle Dzialakiewicz B.A.
 Hons (Psych), MSW, RSW

 Michelle is committed to the well-being of her clients and works from a non-judgmental, client-centred, trauma-informed perspective.
 She helps empower individuals to overcome personal obstacles in a calm and safe space.
-Michelle incorporates a blend of various therapeutic approaches in her practice tailored to the unique needs of her clients such as mindfulness, Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), solution-focused therapy, and motivational interviewing.
+Michelle incorporates a blend of various therapeutic approaches in her practice tailored to the unique needs of her clients such as EMDR, Mindfulness, Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), solution-focused therapy, and motivational interviewing.

 Michelle is a registered clinical social worker in good standing with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 She is also a member of the Ontario Association of Social Workers (OASW).
 Michelle obtained an undergraduate Bachelor of Arts – Honors Specialization in Psychology degree at the University of Western Ontario and then completed her Master of Social Work degree from Wilfrid Laurier University.